ali509/backstage-idp/README.md

 ### Export Secrets

+Navigate to the repo folder.
 Run this in your terminal before starting the app

 ```
 export GITHUB_TOKEN=your_pat_token_here